 One of the leading secondary schools in Nigeria and the best in South East Nigeria.

-In 2014, the Shell Nigeria Exploration and Production Company (SNEPCo) selected Grundtvig International Secondary School as its representative school in the South East Geo-political zone of Nigeria for its National Cradle to Career (NC2C) Scheme.
+In 2014, the Shell Nigeria Exploration and Production Company (SNEPCo) selected Grundtvig International Secondary School as its sole representative school in the South East Geo-political zone of Nigeria for its National Cradle to Career (NC2C) Scheme.
 The Scholarship scheme is an all-inclusive propramme that enables Nigerian pupils to gain access to six year education in reputable secondary schools across Nigeria.
 Grundtvig International Secondary School earned this position as one of the leading secondary schools in Nigeria and the best in South East Nigeria.

 Grundtvig International Secondary School was honoured with a Platinum Award by the Africa Brands Review at a ceremony at Airport Hotel, Lagos, in 2015.
 The Platinum Award was bestowed on only ten schools in Nigeria: the top ten schools in the country based on their performance in the 2014 West African Senior School Certificate Examinations organised by the West African Examinations Council (WAEC).

 In July 2016, Grundtvig International Secondary School was honoured at the 2016 edition of the West African Quality Education Awards which held at the Banquet Hall of Sheraton Hotel & Towers, Ikeja, Lagos on Friday 1st July 2016.
 The School was presented with a plaque and a certificate for emerging winner in West Africa of the following award category: Best in Value-Based Education and Life Skill Development School of the Year 2016.
 The ceremony was graced by dignitaries, schools and educational organisations from the West African sub region.
 The event was organised by the African Quality Institute.